MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-zypper.md

 # Install Azure CLI with zypper

 For Linux distributions with `zypper`, such as openSUSE or SLES, there's a package available for the Azure CLI.
-This package has been tested with openSUSE 42.2 and later, and SLES 15 and later.
+This package has been tested with openSUSE Leap 15.1, and SLES 15.

 [!INCLUDE [current-version](includes/current-version.md)]